vs-de/ezap_core/README.md

 this saves the config permanently and will be loaded next time:

     $ be ezap config store

+to stop ezap use:

+    $ be ezap h

 please look into [ezap_demos](https://github.com/vs-de/ezap_demos.git) for an example and more info